joshua-stauffer/thehistoryatlas/README.md

 - fork/clone the repo, and navigate to the project root directory
 - Build the project with ``` bash build.sh```
 - Run the project with ``` docker-compose up```
+- Generate fake data (or create your own real data) and publish it to the application using the scripts in the [builder](https://github.com/joshua-stauffer/thehistoryatlas/tree/dev/builder) directory.
-- Stop the project with ctl-C in the same terminal or with```docker-compose down``` in a separate tab.
+- Stop the project with ctl-C in the same terminal or with ```docker-compose down``` in a separate tab.

 The RabbitMQ admin console is available at [localhost:15672](http://localhost:15672).
 - username: guest